naman-tanwar/Solid-State-Tesla-Coil/README.md

 2. Secondary Coil
 The secondary winding are wound around a 2-inch PVC water pipe with 36 gauge copper moter winding wire.
 The length of the pipe is around 25cm with winding height of 20cm.
 5cm of PVC pipe is kept as a margin.
 Around 1200 turns of described wire was winded.
+3. Top Load
+The top load was 3D printed in two halves and then aluminium tape was wrapped around it.
+The tape was wrapped with as much wrinkles as possible to reduce charge loss.
-3. 3D printed holder for coils
+5. 3D printed holder for coils
 Using Fusion 360, the coil holder was designed.
 The files for the holder can also be downloaded from this github page.